ttntm/ttntm/src/pages/interests.md

 ### Music

 Music used to be an important part of my life for many years, but it's moved to a much less involved and rather passive role these days.
 I played the guitar in various underground bands, and I still play as a hobbyist these days.
+When I play guitar, it's mostly blues and blues rock these days, with the occasional "oh, I remember this Black Sabbath riff..." moments in between.

 I'm fortunate to have had the time and money to build a decent collection of CDs, MCs and vinyl records over the years, which is something I really treasure and make good use of.

-The musical genres I enjoy the most are:
+The musical genres I enjoy listening the most are:

 - Black and Death Metal (mostly old school)
 - Hard Rock and (Heavy) Metal
 - Synth- and Retrowave
+- Blues and Blues Rock

 Some of my favorite albums: [/albums](/albums/)